airisferr/irisferrazzo.github.io/_pages/about.md

 With a scholarship of the [Studienstiftung des Deutschen Volkes](https://www.studienstiftung.de/), I had the opportunity to enlarge my interests and word interdisciplinarly.

-In 2019, I've started working in the field of Computational Linguistics at the [Fraunhofer Institut for Communication, Information Processing and Ergonomics FKIE in Wachtberg](https://www.fkie.fraunhofer.de/), where I graduated in 2021 with a dissertation with the title "Uncovering Twitter’s account closure and suspension algorithm with the help of Natural Language Processing (NLP): An investigation of the role of language in an account’s deactivation".
+In 2019, I've started working in the field of Computational Linguistics at the [Fraunhofer Institut for Communication, Information Processing and Ergonomics FKIE in Wachtberg](https://www.fkie.fraunhofer.de/), where I graduated in 2021 with a dissertation with the title "Uncovering Twitter’s account closure and suspension algorithm with the help of Natural Language Processing (NLP): An investigation of the role of language in an account’s deactivation" under the supervision of [Ulrich Schade](https://www.fraunhofer-innovisions.de/experten/ulrich-schade/) and Daniel Claeser.

 For more info